Just-A-Visitor/Algorithmic-Pseudocode/Codeforces Contests/CF Round 582/Images/ReadMe.md

 **Sub Case 2** ⇒
 ![Graph of sub case 2](https://github.com/Just-A-Visitor/Coding/blob/master/Codeforces%20Contests/CF%20Round%20582/Images/5.png)
 2 Vertices are marked.
 Suppose they are `a` and `b`.
-If we cutoff both the link of `a` and `b`, we can traverse the graph in the manner `acb cba acb ....`.
+If we cutoff both the link of `a` and `b`, we can traverse the graph in the manner `acb bca acb ....`.
 So now, the only case remaining is the one where the edge `a ---> b` is cutoff, and the edge `b --> c` is cutoff.
 Notice that we can still traverse the graph in the manner `acb acb ...`